WANGSSSSSSS/WANGSSSSSSS.github.io/English.md

 ### the planning of the graduate level

-it is hard to answer a explict schedule
+it is hard to answer a explict schedule, first of all ,  grasp the essential knowledge of the artificial intellgence and 3d computer vision.  having the solid foundation of theory and owning ample insight knowledge, it is a essiential way for me to realize my self value and improve  further research capability